grantj-re3/FlindersRedbox-createRdrWebPage/README.md

 --------
 - The script is a linux/unix command line application written in ruby.
 - It creates a single web page and allows the user to:
     * enter a mandatory page title and optional page description
     * enter an optional description of each file in the current directory
 - Via ruby script configuration, it allows:
     * The file name of the resulting web page to be configured (eg. index.html)
     * Use of an html template (eg. with branding/css) to:
         - display the above page title and page description
         - display the above file links with file descriptions
-  * for the creation of one or more symbolic links to existing style/image/branding directories
+    * The creation of one or more symbolic links to existing style/image/branding directories
 - The app shall be run by the RDR administrator linux/unix user (not by a web user such as the dataset owner/manager).
 - It shows file sizes of hyperlinked (downloadable) files.